The best restaurants in Cali, Colombia

 Home 9 Category: Travel Guide Cali ( Page 2 )

 Want to learn to dance salsa in Colombia?
 There is no better place to dance salsa than in Cali!
-Read about our own salsa adventure here.
+Here you can read about our own salsa adventure in Cali.

 At the end of the evening there was a kind of dance battle between the best couples of the evening.
 Everyone gathered in a circle around the dancing couples.

 Like many other travelers, Cali was on our bucket list because of salsa dancing.
 We stayed at The Pelican Larry hostel, where they also offered salsa lessons.
-From beginners to advanced, everything is possible and shame thrown overboard before you step in the door (yes, even the men!).
-Delightful!
+From beginners to advanced, everything is possible and any shame and insecurities can be thrown overboard before you step into the door.
+Amazing!

-But, of course, the real work begins in the evening among the locals at La Topa Tolandra.
 I’m not kidding when I say you literally step into a dance scene from Dirty Dancing II.
-Well, after first having a beer at the bar and watching all those people dancing with, around, between and through each other, we too felt like throwing our Dutch hips into the fray.
+Well, after first having a beer at the bar and watching all those people dancing, we too felt like throwing our Dutch hips into the “battle”.

 Patient teachers

-After about three songs, it was time to hydrate, because man…. all those moving people made for a nice temperature in the room.
-Not much later the next Colombian guy approached us and asked if we wanted to dance with him.
-This way you switch dance partners several times during the evening (nice for the locals not to have to dance all the time with a beginner -:)).
+After about three songs, it was time to hydrate, because man…. all those dancing people made for a high temperatures in the room.
+Not much later, the next Colombian guy approached us and asked if we wanted to dance.
+This way you switch dance partners several times during the evening (also nice for the locals not to have to dance all the time with a beginner -:)).
 Yet they don’t say a bad word about it and teach you with the biggest smile!

 Dance battle